Note: My Web pages are best viewed with style sheets enabled. |

 Tri-tips weigh 2-4 pounds.
 They are indeed triangular.
 Tri-tips are boneless and often have a significant layer of fat on one side.
 They can be ideal for a family or for a small dinner party.
 For the two of us, we generally get three or four meals from a medium-sized roast.

 My wife used to cook them in the oven at a high temperature (450°) for 35-40 minutes; this followed my mother's recipe.
-Depending on the thickness and how cold it was (from being refrigerated), however, they would sometimes be underdone in the center.
-Then, my wife discovered how to cook them in the microwave, using the probe.
+Depending on the thickness and how cold it was (from being refrigerated), however, it would sometimes be underdone in the center.
+Then, my wife discovered how to cook them in the microwave, using a probe.
 They came out very good every time, but they lacked the browning on the outside.

 Walking past a butcher shop one noon, I saw they were barbecuing tri-tips.
 I asked how to do it on a gas barbecue.
 I tried what they told me.
 That was perfect!

 If the tri-tip roast has a significant layer of fat, score the fat in two directions with a sharp butcher knife.
 Cut completely through the fat, but try to avoid cutting into the meat itself.
+You may also trim away some of the fat.

 Remove the roast from the barbecue.
 Let it sit for 5 minutes before carving.